lispyclouds/navi/README.md

 - A large subset of OpenAPI types are currently supported, please raise an issue if something is unsupported

 Currently unsupported (raise an issue if needed!):

 - Other coercion libs
 - `oneOf` composed schema (mostly can be handled by `anyOf`)
+- `Any Type` can mostly be worked around by omitting it completely
-- Some string formats:
+- Some extra string formats
-  - Email
-  - File

 Any contributions are much much welcome and appreciated!

 ## Installation

 Leiningen/Boot

 ```clojure
 [org.clojars.lispyclouds/navi "0.1.4"]
 ```

 Clojure CLI/deps.edn

 ```clojure
 {org.clojars.lispyclouds/navi {:mvn/version "0.1.4"}}
 ```

 Gradle

 ```groovy
 compile 'org.clojars.lispyclouds:navi:0.1.4'
 ```

 Maven

 ```xml
 <dependency>
   <groupId>org.clojars.lispyclouds</groupId>